vootaa/ChainWeb_MiningSimulator/README.md

    processing-java --sketch=`pwd` --run
    ```
 4. The simulator will launch, and you can interact with it as described in the Controls section.

+## 🎥 Video Demonstrations

+To better understand the ChainWeb Mining Simulator, you can watch the following video demonstrations:

+- **[V05A.mp4](mp4/V05A.mp4)**: Demonstrates the WEAVE mode and its visualization of cross-chain dependencies.
+- **[V05F.mp4](mp4/V05F.mp4)**: Showcases the GRAPH mode with 3D network visualization and interactive controls.

 ## License